hasanzaidi/doctors-rota-generator/README.md

 # doctors-rota-generator
-Command line application for generating a rota for doctors
+Command line application for generating a rota for doctors.

 ## Run Application
 Run unit tests: